The 9 Golden Visa alternatives nobody is talking about in 2023

 The bottom line?

-If you’re looking for the cheapest Golden Visa options, look at Portugal’s Cultural Production Golden Visa (200K or 250K), or Greece’s property investment option (250K).
-Outside of these two options, the above programs can all offer viable path to residency in Europe.
-But if you need low in-country presence requirements, options 1, 7 and 8 above are worth exploring in more detail.
+If you’re looking for the cheapest “pure” Golden Visa options, you’ll have to wait for Portugal’s Cultural Production Golden Visa (€200K or €250K), or opt for Greece’s property investment option (€250K).
+Outside of these two options, the Portugal Global Talent residency program can offer Golden Visa-like flexiblity, and the rest of the programs can all offer viable path to residency in Europe.

 Portugal’s D7 Visa is one of the most affordable routes to EU residency and eventual citizenship on the market going into 2021 – but it may not be available for much longer…